Switcheo/tradehub/README.md

 ## Link your wallets through subaccounts

+The `oraclewallet` should be linked to your `val` wallet as a subaccount, this will allow the `oraclewallet` to send oracle votes on behalf of your `val` wallet.
+Before linking the wallets, it should be ensured that both the `val` and `oraclewallet` addresses have sufficient funds to pay fees.

 To link the `oraclewallet` as a subaccount of your `val` wallet, you can use the following cli commands:

   ```bash